octavianzarzu/superawesome-test/README.md

     | Hela              | Marvel Comics  | 170         |
     | Dormammu          | Marvel Comics  | 132         |

-    > [!WARNING]
-    > Many rows are filtered out when joining with `clean_comics_character_info` (this can be observed by changing from an INNER JOIN to a FULL OUTER JOIN).
+    > Note: Many rows are filtered out when joining with `clean_comics_character_info` (this can be observed by changing from an INNER JOIN to a FULL OUTER JOIN).
 While one might perform the analysis based on dc-data and marvel-data only, we cannot determine if a character is good or bad without performing this join.

 </details>